CClingain/OneTrainMyth/Presentations/Final_Presentation.md

 Nightmare waits: 30+ minutes
 ========================================================

-Examining the marginal distributions only: **Roughly 5% chance of happening**
+Examining the marginal distributions only: **4-6% chance of happening**

 Examining conditional distributions: **beware the 23rd hour!**